Iowa OWI/DUI Penalties

 If you are convicted of OWI/DUI for a second time, you face seven days in jail and up to two years in prison.
 Fines could total several thousand dollars and your license will be revoked for two years.

 - Vehicle impoundment

 Furthermore, you may be forced to wait a full year before you are eligible for a restricted license and an ignition interlock device.
 For this reason, it's important to challenge your arrest and license revocation.

 Contact Us Now

 OWI/DUI penalties increase with each conviction, so effectively defending yourself the first time is important.
-Call Keegan, Tindal & Mason today.
+Call Keegan, Tindal & Jaeger today.
 We accept payments by cash, check, and credit cards.

 Possession with Intent to Deliver Marijuana and Methamphetamine Charges Dismissed